This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 I know the amount of cayenne and red pepper flakes sound like a lot of heat!!!
 But actually, the sugar and lemon juice balance the overall flavor out.
 You can definitely lower the amount of cayenne if needed.

-Serve these with sides like potato salad, baked beans, or collard greens.
+Serve these with sides like black people potato salad, bbq baked beans, corn and tomato salad, or Southern collard greens with smoked turkey.
 Check out this full round-up of great BBQ sides.

 Follow these tips and you'll be sure to enjoy a delicious, juicy grilled pork steak every time!